 Here at Ivy Farm, we’re an inquisitive bunch of bioengineers and scientists who love animals, love the planet, but also love bacon sandwiches.
 What we don’t love is the scary and damaging effects of industrialised farming.
 When we realised that tasty, sustainable meat didn’t exist, we decided to make it.

-We use novel technology created at the University of Oxford to grow real mince meat that’s free from slaughter, free from GMO and free from antibiotics.
-It’s called cultured meat.
+We use novel technology created at the University of Oxford to grow real mince meat that’s free from slaughter and free from antibiotics.
+It’s called cultivated meat.
 It’s high in protein, low in saturated fat and tastes fantastic in sausages, meatballs or a spag bol.

 With global demand for meat only set to grow, this is big news for animals, people and planet.
 So watch this space – because science just got juicy.

 In order to feed the world’s growing appetite for a sustainable protein source, traditional farming methods alone won’t cut it.
 We either need another planet, or another plan.

 Because we control the process, we know exactly what is and isn’t in our cultivated meat and where it comes from.
 There’s confidence in every bite.
 No antibiotics and no nitrates.
 Now that is satisfying.

 British technology can change the world

 Our story began at Oxford University, where our biotechnology

 originated.
 We want to fly the flag for British innovation in food